gwaredd/MarkdownAsset/README.md

 The editor runs inside the unreal web browser client.
 Unfortunately, this seems to be restricted and certain features are not present.

-However, under the hood it is using [markdown-it](https://github.com/markdown-it/markdown-it) and I've enabled a bunch of plugins  that extend markdown with some extra useful features.
+However, under the hood it is using [markdown-it](https://github.com/markdown-it/markdown-it) and I've enabled a bunch of plugins that extend the markdown language with some extra useful features, listed below:

 ### Syntax Highlighting